Excellent treatment options are available when you're diagnosed with depression.

-The good news about depression treatment is the excellent options available to you.
-Many people use a combination of therapies, such as medication and psychotherapy.
-For depression that doesn't respond to standard treatment, there are nondrug therapies that have been shown to be effective, either alone or in combination with other treatments.
+Many people use a combination of treatments, such as medication and psychotherapy.
+For depression that doesn't respond to standard medication treatment, certain other types of medicines, or some non-drug approaches can be effective, either alone or used with other treatments.

-Talking with a trained therapist is one of the best treatments for depression.
-Many studies show that it helps.
+Talking with a trained therapist is one of the best treatments.
 Some people choose to be in therapy for several months to work on a few key issues.
-Other people prefer to stay in therapy for years, gradually working through larger problems.
-The choice is up to you.
+Other people find it helpful to continue in therapy for longer periods, gradually working through larger problems.
+The choice is up to you and your therapist and depends on the kinds of problems and symptoms you're facing.
 Here are some common types of therapy:

-- Cognitive behavioral therapy helps you see how behaviors -- and the way you think about things -- play a role in your depression.
+Cognitive behavioral therapy helps you see how behaviors and the way you think about things plays a role in your depression.
 Your therapist will help you change some of these unhealthy patterns.

-- Interpersonal therapy focuses on your relationships with other people and how they affect you.
-Your therapist will also help you identify and change unhealthy behaviors.
+Interpersonal therapy focuses on your relationships with other people and how they affect you.
+Your therapist will also help you pinpoint and change unhealthy habits.

-- Problem solving therapy focuses on the specific problems you currently face, and on helping you find solutions to those problems.
+Problem-solving therapy focuses on the specific problems you face and helps you find solutions.

 Medicines are the other key treatment for depression.
-If one antidepressant doesn't work well, you might try another drug of the same class or a different class of depression medicines.
+If one antidepressant doesn't work well, you might try a similar one or a different kind.
 Your doctor might also try changing the dose.
-In some cases, your doctor might recommend taking more than one medication for your depression.
-There are now dozens of antidepressants that your health care provider can choose from.
+In some cases, he or she might recommend taking more than one medication for your depression.
+There are now many different antidepressants that your doctor can choose from.
 They include:

-- Selective serotonin reuptake inhibitors (SSRIs).
-These common medicines include Celexa (citalopram), Lexapro (escitalopram), Paxil (paroxetine), Prozac (fluoxetine), and Zoloft (sertraline).
+Selective serotonin reuptake inhibitors (SSRIs).
+These common medicines include citalopram ( Celexa), escitalopram ( Lexapro), fluoxetine ( Prozac), paroxetine ( Paxil), and sertraline ( Zoloft).
 Side effects are generally mild.
 They include stomach upset, sexual problems, insomnia, dizziness, weight change, and headaches.

-- Serotonin and norepinephrine reuptake inhibitors (SNRIs) This class includes Cymbalta (duloxetine), Effexor (venlafaxine), Fetzima (levomilnacipran), and Pristiq or Khedezla (desvenlafaxine).
+Serotonin and norepinephrine reuptake inhibitors (SNRIs) This class of medicines includes desvenlafaxine ( Khedezla, Pristiq), duloxetine ( Cymbalta), levomilnacipran ( Fetzima), and venlafaxine ( Effexor).
 Side effects include upset stomach, insomnia, sexual problems, anxiety, dizziness, and fatigue.